 Local handicrafts & snacks

-On my visit, the market featured over 50 stands with a more local character than you might get elsewhere.
+On our visit to the previous edition, the market featured over 50 stands with a more local character than you might get elsewhere.
 A less commercial, less pristine ambience seemed to pervade, where the person staffing a booth might happily just chat about the weather or local politics with you.

-Expect a fair few handicrafts, such as lace decorations (which we bought for my mum in England), knitted animals, felt Advent wreaths, sheepskin slippers, and similar.
+Expect a fair few handicrafts, such as decorations from lace and natural materials (which we bought for my mum in England), Advent wreaths, sheepskin slippers, woolen clothing, and similar.

-On the food front, traditional Austrian and seasonal fare dominated.
-So I came across giant pastries, roast chestnuts, Christmas punch (of course), sausages, Leberkäse, Christmas biscuits (including vegan options), baked potatoes, waffles, smoked pulled port, pizza and pancakes.
+On the food front, traditional Austrian and seasonal fare tend to dominate.
+So I came across, for example, giant pastries, roast chestnuts, Christmas punch (of course), sausages, Leberkäse, Christmas biscuits, baked potatoes, waffles, smoked pulled port, and pancakes.

 (I did spot a distinctly not-Austrian jellybean section in the candy booth.)

-A couple of locations sold cheeses, hams, pickles, spreads, Schnapps, sausages and the like to take home.
+Various locations sold cheeses, cured meats & hams, pickles, Schnapps, vinegars, jams, honey, sausages and the like to take home.
 The selection offered insight into local tastes and traditions.

-Their cheeses included such rustic options as smoked varieties from the mountains of Vorarlberg and carried such glorious names as Truffelbergkäse.
+The cheeses, for example, included such rustic options as smoked varieties from the mountains of Vorarlberg and carried glorious names like Truffelbergkäse.

-And the hams and sausages revealed Austria’s love of heartier fare, where you may find a layer of fat thicker than the layer of lean on your cured ham, presumably to keep you warm in snow-trapped Alpine valleys.
+The hams and sausages reveal Austria’s love of heartier fare; you can find a layer of fat thicker than the layer of lean on your cured meat, presumably to keep you warm in snow-trapped Alpine valleys.
 (Not that you get too many of the latter in Vienna, of course.)

 The Christmas exhibition

-All of the above makes for a typical seasonal market experience, but the rather lovely and decorative icing on the Christmas cake comes from the annual floral exhibition.
+All of the above makes for a fine seasonal market experience, but the rather lovely and decorative icing on the Christmas cake comes from the annual floral exhibition.

 You might imagine a few sad-looking spruce trees and a forlorn sprig of holly or two.
 Nope.
 Raise your expectations significantly.

-The in-house expertise turns the long and large plant nursery glasshouses into a floral winter wonderland around a particular theme: a landscape crafted out of trees, shrubs and flowers.
+The in-house expertise turns a long and large nursery glasshouse into a floral winter wonderland around a particular theme: a landscape crafted out of trees, shrubs, flowers, models and installations.

-All rather lovely, especially when you get up close and see the natural materials used and the obvious care that goes into the decorative elements.
+All rather impressive, especially when you get up close and see the cut flowers, live plants and other natural materials used (and the obvious care that goes into the decorative elements).

 The 2022 theme, for example, was Christmas around the world, covering the likes of Scandinavia, Mexico, Ireland and Australia.
 The displays included hundreds of red and white varieties of poinsettia.

-The market had a few small rides for children and regular musical performances at 5pm, which saw Gospel singers, swing time bands, country music, or traditional Viennese performers take to the stage.
+The market typically has a few small rides for children and daily musical performances, which sees Gospel singers, swing time bands, country music, or traditional Viennese performers take to the stage.

 How to get to Hirschstetten